-2. When shopping online, most places only accept debit or credit cards.
-Take this into account when you are selecting a site to look from.
-Should you don't feel relaxed providing the company with your charge card information, try to look for another site.
-Try to find a website that offers a safe and secure page when you're adding your charge card information.
+1. When shopping online, most places only accept debit or credit cards.
+Take this into account when you are selecting a site to purchase from.
+If you don't feel relaxed providing the company with your credit card information, look for another site.
+Try to find a site that offers a safe and secure page when you're adding your bank card information.

 2. When getting things shipped to your home which you bought online, know your consumer rights regarding time tables and condition of products.
 You have a straight to receive items according to the terms stated whenever you ordered them and reasonable expectations of goods being undamaged.
 Consult with the BBB for exact specifics and acquire what's visiting you fairly!